2/21/2025

 Mark Hughes

-Kathy, can you give us a sense of the magnitude of the change in the loss pick for current accident year?
-And then you've been holding steady at 64 for a while, and you've been holding steady at 60.
-A lot of the same dynamics seemingly have been at play, the lower loss costs, the medical inflation, et cetera.
+Kathy, can you give a sense of the magnitude of the change in the loss pick for current accident year?
+And then you've been holding steady at 64 for a while, and a lot of the same dynamics seemingly have been at play, the lower loss costs, the medical inflation, et cetera.
 Why now?
-What do you see in the marketplace that motivates you to increase the loss pick?
+What do you see in the marketplace that motivates you to increase the loss pay?

 speaker